-5 DEFINING A TEST AGENT
+V. DEFINING A TEST AGENT

 Our overall vision for the use of test agents is to shift the bulk of continuous test selection, prioritisation and scheduling from a centralized regression test automation framework to a lower level of abstraction where test agents can decide by themselves how and what to execute.
+An adaptive autonomous agent proposed by Frasheri et al. [20] has been modified to fit the purposes of a testing agent.
+Such an agent can be described from two perspectives, its overall internal operation, and the interaction mechanisms which enable adaptive autonomous behaviour.

-5.1 A Test Agent Model
+A. A Test Agent Model

-A test agent model can be realized by considering the problem on two levels of abstraction.
-The high-level is concerned with modeling the general internal operation of the test agent, whereas the lowlevel (i.e., behavioral level) tackles the modeling of mechanisms that Test Agents: Adaptive, Autonomous and Intelligent Test Cases allow the test agent to adapt its autonomy, thus displaying adaptive autonomous behavior.
 The test agent is composed of the following five states mirrored in Figure 2: Idle, Interact, Execute, Regenerate, and Out of Order.
 The test agent is not committed to anything in the Idle state and will execute its own task when needed.
 Once the execution task has been generated, or the test agent has gotten a task from another test agent, it will go to the Execute state and decide if it needs assistance from another test agent before and after its execution.
 After the execution is completed, the agent will go back to the Idle state.
 When the test agent receives a request from another agent, it will switch to the Interact state and will decide whether to accept the request and give assistance or discard it.
 When the test agent decides it cannot serve its initial purpose it will switch to the Out of Order state.
 Other triggers for switching to Out of Order could be devised if necessary.
 In addition, the agent can switch to the Regenerate state and a test case redesign takes place with the help of a test engineer.
 In the end, the test agent can return to the Idle state.
 For example, let us assume a test agent A has not been able to fulfill its original goal (e.g., achieving 100% branch coverage for a certain function) due to a code change.
 The agent will ask for assistance at runtime in the Execute state from another test agent.
 Test agent C receives the request, but decides to discard the request since its initial goal was to check the fulfillment of a certain requirement and its last execution is not affecting the logic that needs to be covered.
 Test agent B decides to accept the request since this new goal serves its initial purpose and goes to the Execute state and fulfills it.

-5.2 Test Agent Interactions
+B. Test Agent Interactions

 The adaptive autonomous behavior is determined at those points in which the test agent decides whether to ask or give help, and is modeled through its willingness to interact.
 This willingness is composed of the disposition to give or to ask for help.
-Frasheri et al. [9] considered the different factors that could influence the willingness of agents to interact, while Van der Vecht et al. [22] examined the task urgency and agent dedication to the overall organization as a molder of adaptive behavior.
-Further studies are crucial for establishing a suitable adaptive autonomous behavior based on the application of test agents in realistic testing contexts, where agents cannot be expected to accurately interact.
+Frasheri et al. [20] considered the different factors that could influence the willingness of agents to interact, while Van der Vecht et al. [21] examined the task urgency and agent dedication to the overall organization as a molder of adaptive behavior.
+Further studies are crucial for establishing a suitable adaptive autonomous behavior based on the application of test agents in realistic testing contexts.